-The reports about sustainable transport at COP24 kept the readers up-to-date on transport-related action at COP24 in Katowice.
+PPMC has developed bi-daily reports and a final report about sustainable transport at COP24.
+The reports kept the readers up-to-date on transport-related action at COP24 in Katowice.
 These reports aim to shine a light on the key developments and main insights of their relevance for the transport sector.

 Bi-Daily reports were published between December 2nd and 14th: